-For the sole purpose of the Scheme's asset allocation, the manager may (in extreme market conditions) enter into transactions in index derivatives where some of the underlying securities may not fully meet the ethical and sustainable policy.
+For the sole purpose of the Scheme's asset allocation, the Investment Adviser may (in extreme market conditions) enter into transactions in index derivatives.

 The Scheme will typically contain 300 individual holdings.
 The share portfolio will typically contain 30-70 holdings, chosen from companies that belong to indices including the FTSE All-Share Index and the Standard & Poor's 500 Index.

-(7) Higher weightings of as much as 6% are permitted for exposures to larger companies preferred by the Manager.
+Higher weightings of as much as 6% are permitted for exposures to larger companies preferred by the Investment Adviser.
 The sterling-denominated corporate bond portfolio will typically contain 200-400 holdings.
-In the holdings of bonds, the Manager has a bias towards investment-grade issues, and exposure to debt with BBB or Baa ratings (the lowest investment-grade levels) is limited to a maximum of 60%.
+In the holdings of bonds, the Investment Adviser has a bias towards investment-grade issues, and exposure to debt with BBB or Baa ratings (the lowest investment-grade levels) is limited to a maximum of 60%.